sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtmultimedia</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Qt5 - Multimedia support
+Short desc    : Qt5 - Multimedia support
 URL          : http://www.qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : The Qt Multimedia module provides a rich feature set that enables you to
+Descript     : The Qt Multimedia module provides a rich feature set that enables you to
              : easily take advantage of a platforms multimedia capabilites and hardware.
              : This ranges from the playback and recording of audio and video content to
              : the use of available devices like cameras and radios.